velocitylabs-org/turtle/README.md

 <!-- BUILDING -->

+## Building

-Turtle is gradually changing its structure to a monorepo handled by (Turborepo)[https://turbo.build]
+Turtle is gradually changing its structure to a monorepo handled by Turborepo(https://turbo.build)

 ### First things first

+`.env` files are local to the packages

 In the root of the project run:

 `pnpm install`

-### How do I build the project
+### How do I build and start the project

 `pnpm run build` or `pnpm run build --filter=<package-name>`

+then running the following command will serve what you've just built.

+`pnpm run start` or `pnpm run start --filter=<package-name>`

 ### How do I run dev?